Head and Neck Cancer: How Speech and Language Therapy can help

 We also receive referrals directly from any member of the Head and Neck cancer team and GPs.

-Dysphagia referral must be agreed by a Doctor.
+Dysphagia (swallowing difficulties) referrals must be agreed by a Doctor.

-For general enquiries you can speak to one of our Head and Neck Team therapists: Kerry Turner, Amanda Wallace, Natalie O’Hagan, Jessie Howard or Charlotte Watson by contacting 01302 644218.
+For general enquiries you can speak to one of our Head and Neck Team therapists: Amanda Wallace, Jessica Dunkley and Michaela Steer by contacting 01302 644218.
 If you are unable to speak on the telephone you can text us on: 07912493429.

 Head and Neck Cancer Treatment: What we do: